thorchain/docs/how-it-works/incentive-pendulum.md

 ![](../.gitbook/assets/unsafe.jpg)

 The system may become unsafe.
 In this case, vaulted capital is higher than bonded capital.
-Vaulted Rune is now equal to bonded Rune, specifically the Effectivity Security Bond – a 50/50 split.
+Vaulted Rune is now equal to the Effectivity Security Bond – a 50/50 split.

 This is undesirable because it means that it's become profitable for node operators to work together to steal assets.